apache/paimon/docs/content/how-to/querying-tables.md

    and if there are consumers that still depend on this snapshot, then this snapshot will not be deleted by expiration.

 {{< hint info >}}
 NOTE: The consumer will prevent expiration of the snapshot.
-You can specify 'consumer.expiration-time' and 'consumer.expiration-check-interval' to manage the lifetime of consumers.
+You can specify 'consumer.expiration-time' to manage the lifetime of consumers.
 {{< /hint >}}

 ## System Tables